PROFIT: A Specialized Optimizer for Deep Fine Tuning: Experiments

 \section{Experiments}

-We now detail a number of experiments for \ourmethod{} in diverse settings: low-dimensional toy setting to image classification, visual task adaptation, and large-scale motion prediction.
-We primarily focus on comparisons to standard fine-tuning with standard optimizers (on either the full model or just the model head), as those are - by a large margin - still the most commonly used fine-tuning methods in the industry due to their known performance and ease of implementation.
-We will show that \ourmethod{}, while being easy to implement, provides a significant performance boost in all cases.
+We now detail a number of experiments for \ourmethod{} in diverse settings: image classification, visual task adaptation, and large-scale motion prediction.
+We primarily focus on comparisons to standard fine-tuning with commonly used optimizers (on either the full model or just the model head), as those are - by a large margin - still the most commonly used fine-tuning methods in the industry due to their known performance and ease of implementation.
+We will show that \ourmethod{}, while easy to implement, provides a significant performance boost in all cases.